seontechnologies/seon-idv-sdk-android-public/README.md

 ## Installation

-SEONIdVerification is available through Jitpack Repository (https://jitpack.io/).
+SEONIdVerification is available through Maven Central Repository.
 To install it, follow these steps:

 ##### If you are using kotlin version catalogs